The Historic Corpus Christi Pass

 Presenters are Jim Moloney, owner and founder of Energy Gas Compression, a Corpus Christi-based oil and gas service company, and Randy Bissell, a research associate at Texas A&M University in geosciences and paleontology.

 This is the concluding event in the 2025 UT Marine Science Institute public lecture series in Port Aransas.
 Each event features in-person presentations by scientists on their research and programs and is free for everyone to attend.
+This event will be available also on Zoom.

 For questions, please contact us at msi-edureserve@utlists.utexas.edu or (361) 749-3152.